 “I will,” the prince said.

 They got ready for their journey back.
-On the front steps of the palace, the prince hugged his sisters-in-law and kissed his wife and left the three fairies sobbing and wiping their tears.
-They traveled westward and, after a while, they reached the field where Scorpia used to dwell and they found towns and roads instead.
+On the front steps of the palace, the prince hugged his sisters-in-law, kissed his wife, and left the three fairies sobbing and wiping their tears.
+They traveled westward and, after a while, they reached the field where Scorpia used to dwell—but found towns and roads instead.
 The forests were now fields of wheat.
-The prince asked the people there if they knew what had happened to Scorpia and her daughters.
-The people laughed at him and told him that their grandfathers had heard stories about Scorpia from their grandfathers, but those were just bedtime stories for little children.
-Their laughter angered the prince, and he spurred his horse, but didn’t notice that his hair and beard had turned gray.

 “Not for long…” the old prince said.

-“You go…” the price said, “and I’ll follow you… Soon.”
+“You go…” the prince said, “and I’ll follow you…soon.”

 He stood up again.
 He had nowhere to go but back to the fairies’ palace.
 The coffer he had sat on looked familiar, so he lifted its lid.
 The rusty hinges creaked.

-“You’re here, at last,” a weak voice said from the bottom of the coffer.
+“You’re here, at last,” said a weak voice from the bottom of the coffer.
 “Had you been any longer, I would have died waiting for you.”

-When I was a kid, I disliked Ageless Youth and Deathless Life, with its unhappy, weird ending.
-A few years after I arrived in the US, I translated it into English for the first time, from a collection of Romanian folktales by Petre Ispirescu published in Bucharest in 1882.
-Now that I’m older, this is my favorite fairytale and the one story I know that captures the essence of an immigrant’s sense of not belonging.
+When I was a kid, I didn’t like “Ageless Youth and Deathless Life,” with its unhappy, weird ending.
+A few years after I arrived in the US, I translated it into English for the first time, from a collection of Romanian folktales edited by Petre Ispirescu and published in Bucharest in 1882.
+Now that I’m older, this is my favorite fairy tale and the one story I know that captures the essence of an immigrant’s sense of not belonging.
 Not really.
 Not anywhere.

 Note: I met Radu Codrescu (name changed for privacy reasons) in 2001 in Redmond, Washington.
 In 2002, we sat down for a series of interviews about his past, and we continued our conversations in 2006 and in 2013.
 The series Our Borders is based on those interviews and on my own experience of growing up in Romania during the ’80s and the ’90s.